oVirt/ovirt-site/source/feature/allinone.html.md

 ### Installation flow

 *   Install ovirt-engine-setup-plugin-allinone rpm.
-*   Start regular engine-setup procedure.
+*   Start the regular engine-setup procedure.
 *   When asked "Configure VDSM on this host?", answer yes.
 *   After all answers are provided, the setup will install oVirt-engine and configure VDSM, including local cluster, local datacenter and local host.

+### API

-#### Using answer file
+#### Installation using answer file

-The following are the additional parameters to the answer file:
+The following parameters are added by the plugin to the answer file:

       CONFIG_ALLINONE=[yes/no]
 `STORAGE_PATH=`<local storage path>